HTTPArchive/almanac.httparchive.org/src/content/en/2020/jamstack.md

 ahmadawais_bio: Ahmad Awais is an award-winning open-source engineer, Google Developers Expert Dev Advocate, Node.js Community Committee Outreach Lead, WordPress Core Dev, and VP of Engineering DevRel at WGA.
 He has authored various open-source software tools used by millions of developers worldwide.
 Like his <a href="https://shadesofpurple.pro/more">Shades of Purple</a> code-theme or projects like the <a href="https://github.com/AhmadAwais/corona-cli">corona-cli</a>.
 Awais loves to teach.
 Over 20,000 developers are learning from his <a href="https://AhmadAwais.com/courses">courses</a> i.e. <a href="https://nodecli.com/">Node CLI</a>, <a href="https://vscode.pro/">VSCode.pro</a>, and <a href="https://nextjsbeginner.com/">Next.js Beginner</a>.
 Awais received FOSS community leadership recognition as one of the <a href="https://ahmadawais.com/github-stars/">12 featured GitHub Stars</a>.
 He is a member of the Smashing Magazine Experts Panel; featured &amp; published author at CSS-Tricks, Tuts+, Scotch.io, SitePoint.
 You can mostly find him on Twitter <a href="https://twitter.com/MrAhmadAwais/">@MrAhmadAwais</a> where he tweets his <a href="https://awais.dev/odmt">#OneDevMinute</a> developer tips.
 discuss: 2053
 results: https://docs.google.com/spreadsheets/d/1BCC5Q4tePpTl8TiaGmSxBc9Lh2to7xBfVPMULFOBwvk/
-featured_quote: Stats suggest almost twice as many Jamstack sites exist now than in 2019.
+featured_quote: Stats suggest over twice as many Jamstack sites exist now than in 2019.
 Developers enjoy a better development experience by separating the frontend from the backend.
 But what about the real-user experience of browsing Jamstack sites?
-featured_stat_1: 154%
+featured_stat_1: 147%
 featured_stat_label_1: Increase in Jamstack websites in 2020
 featured_stat_2: 1 gram
 featured_stat_label_2: CO2 emitted for median Jamstack on page load
-featured_stat_3: 72.5%
+featured_stat_3: 58.59%
 featured_stat_label_3: Jamstack sites built using Next.js
 ---